-This brings us to what I believe is, a fundamental flaw in various companies’ approach to invest in big data.
-The investment should not be in big data but in efforts to transform big data to simple and easy to understand reports.
+This brings us to what I believe is, a fundamental flaw in various companies’ approaches to investing in big data.
+The investment should not be in big data but in efforts to transform big data to simple and easy-to-understand reports.
 The investment should be in the interpretation rather than raw data.
 We need systems that not only tell us what the data means but also give us insights to derive conclusions.

 While there are various software tools like Hadoop, Augmented Analytics Software, Data Integration tools, Information Management Solutions, etc., which are currently used to address the management of unstructured or raw data, there aren’t many tools to interpret that data.
 Our artificial intelligence report writing tool, Phrazor, does exactly that.
 Phrazor analyses big data, derives insights, and then communicates those insights, in words, using natural language generation technology.
 Interested?
 Contact us.